-the LMM rate allocation problem.
-Section 3 presents our SLP-PA algorithm to the LMM rate allocation problem.
-In Section 4, we introduce the LMM node lifetime problem and apply the SLP-PA algorithm to solve it.
-We also show how the LMM rate allocation problem and the LMM node lifetime problem are linked by a duality relationship.
-Numerical results are presented in Section 5.
-Section 6 reviews related work and Section 7 concludes this paper.
+The remainder of this paper is organized as follows.
+In Section II, we describe the network and energy model, and formulate the LMM rate allocation problem.
+Section III presents our SLP-PA algorithm to the LMM rate allocation problem.
+In Section IV, we introduce the LMM node lifetime problem and apply the SLP-PA algorithm to solve it.
+Section V shows an interesting duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
+In Section VI, we present numerical results.
+Section VII reviews related work and Section VIII concludes this paper.

-2. SYSTEM MODELING AND PROBLEM FORMULATION
+II.
+SYSTEM MODELING AND PROBLEM FORMULATION

-We consider a two-tiered architecture for wireless sensor networks.
-The two-tiered network architecture is motivated by recent advances in distributed source coding (DSC) [9, 15, 17], which is capable of removing redundancy in information collected among neighboring sensors without inter-sensor communications.
+We consider a two-tier architecture for wireless sensor networks.
 Figures 1(a) and (b) show the physical and hierarchical network topology for such a network, respectively.
-There are three types of nodes in the network, namely, micro-sensor nodes (MSNs), aggregation and forwarding nodes (AFNs), and a base-station (BS).
+There are three types of nodes in the network, namely, micro-sensor nodes (MSNs), aggregation and forwarding nodes (AFNs), and a base station (BS).
 The MSNs can be application-specific sensor nodes (e.g., temperature sensor nodes (TSNs), pressure sensor nodes (PSNs), and video sensor nodes (VSNs)) and they constitute the lower tier of the network.
-They are deployed in groups (or clusters) at strategic locations for surveillance or monitoring applications.
+They are deployed in groups (or clusters) at strategic locations for surveillance and monitoring applications.
 The MSNs are small and low-cost.
-The objective of an MSN is very simple: Once triggered by an event (e.g., detection of motion or biological/chemical agents), it starts to capture live information (e.g., video), which it sends directly to the local AFN.1
+The objective of an MSN is very simple: Once triggered by an event, it starts to capture sensing date and sends it directly to the local AFN.1